click image above to view full size

 actually ran out of tickets!
 Among

-Tod and Larry did at the raceway was
+some of the innumerable things that Tod and Larry did at the raceway was

 at one time, there were two